 The priority in Futsal is to motivate players in an environment that is conducive to learning.
 The more pleasure kids derive from their participation, the more they wish to play and practice on their own.
 While their instinct to play is natural, their affection and appreciation for soccer must be cultivated.
 Futsal is the foundation to such goals because it:

-- Presents many opportunities to score goals and score goals often.
+- Presents many opportunities to score goals.

 - Encourages regaining possession of the ball as a productive, fun and rewarding part of the game (defending).

 - Maximizes active participation.

 - Provides a well organized playing environment with improvised fields.